Updated July 17, 2023

 Definition of Tax Exempt

 Tax-exempt is a status given to certain persons or organizations to exclude certain income from the taxes levied by federal or state governments.
 If any item of income is declared as tax-exempt by the government, then the taxpayer is relieved from the obligation to pay tax on such an income.
-Such tax-exempt incomes are not relevant for tax calculations and are reported in the tax returns only for informational purposes.
-The tax exemption may either be full without any limit or it may be available only up to a certain limit beyond which the taxes might apply.
+Such tax-exempt incomes are not relevant for tax calculations and are only reported in the tax returns for informational purposes.
+The tax exemption may either be complete without any limit or available only up to a specific limit beyond which the taxes might apply.

-Apart from declaring certain items as tax-exempt, the IRS may also accord the status of “tax-exempt” to certain organizations such as charitable organizations, the result of which is that these organizations are exempt from federal income taxes provided they meet certain requirements as may be prescribed.
+Apart from declaring certain items as tax-exempt, the IRS may also accord the status of “tax-exempt” to specific organizations such as charitable organizations, the result of which is that these organizations are exempt from federal income taxes provided they meet specific requirements as may be prescribed.